Origianlly Posted from Tuck. Our primary mission at Tuck is to promote sleep health awareness.

 The problem with using alcohol as a sleep aid

 Alcohol does reduce the initial amount of time required for you to fall asleep.
-However, it result in disrupted sleep.
+However, it results in disrupted sleep.

 The problem with using one drink as a sleep aid, is that while it may work initially, eventually your body develops a tolerance for it.
 As a result, you may find yourself needing more and more levels of alcohol in order to fall asleep, which can lead to alcoholism.
 Using alcohol as a sleep aid is dangerous as it can lead to dependence and even alcoholism.